-If you have more than one or two animals that you will be breeding each year the get yourself a large calendar that you can get messy with.
+If you have more than one or two animals that you will be breeding each year then you should plan your breedings ahead of time.
+Get yourself a large calendar that you can get messy with.
 First, put all of your busy times on the calendar.
 AKA fairs, vacations, show seasons, holidays times kids are out of school.
 Anything that could affect your normal routine.
 You don’t what new babies being due while you are out of town or have to try and relax while thinking about the brand new babies that were just born while you are on vacation.

 Below is a list of the gestation times for the common animals you might find on a farm.

 Gestation Times For…

 •Pigeons: 18 Days (till hatched)

 •Rabbits: 28-31 Days (Some can go up to 33 days)